-For the three and six months ended May 31, 2021, we incurred expenses of \$0.9 million related to this restructuring.
+For the three months ended August 31, 2021, we incurred minimal expenses related to this restructuring.
+For the nine months ended August 31, 2021, we incurred expenses of \$0.9 million related to this restructuring.
 The expenses are recorded as restructuring expenses in the consolidated statements of operations.